Rochet: Catholic use

-Outside Rome, the rochet was, until well into the 14th century, a vestment common to all the clergy, and especially to those of lower orders; and so it remained in some places as late as the 19th.
+Outside Rome, the rochet was, until well into the 14th century, a vestment common to all the clergy, especially to those of lower orders; and so it remained in some places as late as the 19th.
 Moreover, in especially in the German dioceses, it had a liturgical character, being used instead of the surplice.

 The rochet was originally a robe-like tunic, and was therefore girdled, like the liturgical alb.
 As late as 1260, the provincial synod of Cologne decreed that the vestis camisialis must be long enough to cover everyday dress entirely.
 A good example of the camisia of the 12th century is the rochet of Thomas Becket preserved at Dammartin in the Pas de Calais.
 It is the only surviving mediaeval example, and remarkable for its pleating: this, as with albs, gave greater breadth and more elaborate folds.

 In the 15th century, the rochet reached only halfway down the shin; by the 16th and 17th, to the knee; in the 18th and 19th, often until only mid-thigh.

 Anglican use

-In the Anglican churches the rochet is a vestment peculiar to bishops and is worn by them in choir dress with the chimere, both in ministration in church and also on ceremonial occasions outside, e.g. sitting in the House of Lords, attending a royal levee, or commencement ceremony.
-It may be worn with a stole, cope and mitre for more dignified occasions (such as Baptism outside the context of the Eucharist, Solemn Evensong, royal weddings and the coronation of the Sovereign).
+In Anglican churches the rochet is a vestment peculiar to bishops and is worn by them in choir dress with the chimere, both in church services and ceremonial occasions, such as sitting in the House of Lords, attending a royal levee, or commencement ceremony.
+It may be worn with a stole, cope and mitre for more dignified occasions (such as Baptism outside the context of the Eucharist, Solemn Evensong, royal weddings and the coronation of the monarch).